World Population Prospects 2024

 These data sources served to reconstruct population changes in each country or area from 1950 until the present.
 In doing so, the Population Division used the cohort-component method (United Nations, 1956) to ensure internal consistency by age and sex and over time, and between the three demographic components of change (fertility, mortality and migration) and the enumerated population.
 All computations are done by single year of age and by one-year time interval.
 For demographic balance accounting, population figures are now computed for 1 January (0h) of a given year, and all counts and rates of vital events refer to calendar years (from 1 January until 31 December).
 The cohort-component method was also used to project population trends until 2100 using a variety of demographic assumptions concerning the components of population change.

 In projecting future levels of fertility and mortality, probabilistic methods were used to reflect the uncertainty of the projections based on the historical variability of changes in each variable.
 The method takes into account the past experience of each country, while also reflecting uncertainty about future changes based on the past experience of other countries under similar conditions.
-The medium-scenario projection corresponds to the median of several thousand distinct trajectories of each demographic component derived using the probabilistic model of the variability in changes over time.
+The medium-scenario projection corresponds to the mean of several thousand distinct trajectories derived using the probabilistic model of the variability in changes over time.
+In the 2024 revision, the projections of net migration are, for the first time, also probabilistic, with the projection assumptions informed by median projection of a probabilistic model for net migration rates (Azose and Raftery, 2015; Azose, Ševčíková and Raftery, 2016) where the magnitude of past variability in annual net migration rates for each country is incorporated into the uncertainty of the projections and adds additional uncertainty to the projection of total population.
+Therefore, it is now possible to show how uncertainty around future migration trends contributes to overall uncertainty around future population projections, and in comparison to the uncertainty around future fertility and mortality trends.
 Prediction intervals reflect the spread in the distribution of outcomes across the projected trajectories and thus provide an assessment of the uncertainty inherent in the medium-scenario projection.
 In addition, a number of projection scenarios were produced to convey the sensitivity of the medium-scenario projection to changes in the underlying assumptions, and to explore the implications of alternative future scenarios of population change (see Definition of Projection Scenarios).

 * Including the Human Mortality Database and Human Life Table Database (UC Berkeley, MPIDR and INED), the Human Fertility Database and Human Fertility Collection (MPIDR and VID), the Latin American Mortality Database–LAMBdA (University of Wisconsin-Madison), the Global Burden of Disease project (IHME, University of Washington), the International Database (U.S. Census Bureau).